Posted on 2 Comments

 How To Remove Conformal Coating Using A Micro Sandblaster

-In the event a coating can’t be removed using the previous three methods, a Micro Sandblaster can be used to carefully get rid of the conformal coating.
-Parylene, in particular, is difficult to remove using other methods due to it’s natural durability and therefore is often best removed using a micro blaster.
+Micro Sandblaster can be used to carefully get rid of the conformal coating.
+Parylene, in particular, is difficult to remove using other methods due to its natural durability and therefore is often best removed using a micro blaster.

 • Coating removal using a micro sandblaster involves a fine abrasive powder being projected onto the coating to flake-off the material.